SiliconLabsSoftware/docs-matter/sld295-matter-api-reference/cluster.md

 Each Cluster is either a Client, Server, or both​.
 A Cluster is a collection of Attributes and Commands that are logically related.

 - Client: Stateless.
-Interacts with a server cluster by Reading, Writing or Subscribing to an attribute​
+Interacts with a server cluster by Reading, Writing, or Subscribing to an attribute​
 - Server: Holds the State of Data or Attribute

 Clusters contain: Attributes, Events, Commands​.